sahanasai11/home-depot-chatbot/README.md

     - Press "change" and paste the copied link from ngrok and append `slack/events` i.e. https://xxxx.ngrok.io/slack/events
     - Select save changes

-Type in slack workspace: https://app.slack.com/client/T05BRR7MN0P/C05C6S2E32P and you're good to go!
+Type in slack workspace and you're good to go!